Serb villages evacuated, wildfires rage unabated

 | CACAK, Serbia

-CACAK, Serbia Serbia evacuated thousands of villagers on Saturday and called in the army to help fight wildfires raging through the drought-hit western Balkans.
+CACAK, Serbia Police in Serbia ordered the evacuation of several thousand villagers in the southwest of the country on Saturday as over-stretched emergency services, backed by a Russian plane, battled wildfires scorching the western Balkans.

-Fires near the southwestern Serbian town of Cacak swept through hillsides and cornfields dried to a crisp by scorching temperatures, forcing the evacuation of three villages, a Reuters correspondent reported.
+Near the Serbian town of Cacak, fires raged through hillsides and cornfields dried to a crisp by drought, a Reuters correspondent reported.
+Several houses were ablaze.

-"I've lost everything," said Mileta Cajic, from the village of Srezojevci.
-"An entire orchard, woods, raspberries, and now my house is about to go up in flames.
-This is the worst disaster one could imagine."

-Russia sent a Beriev Be-200 fire-fighting plane, with a capacity of 12 tonnes, to join a Russian helicopter that has been in action for days trying to douse the fires.

-The Serbian Interior Ministry said it had called up the army and the police gendarmerie to fight fires threatening the villages of Srezojevci, Gornja Gorevnica and Miokovci near Cacak.
+Police said they had ordered the villages of Miokovci and Gornja Gorevnica, near Cacak, to be evacuated.

-Predrag Maric, head of the ministry's Emergencies Department, said the situation was "extremely serious."

-"We are relocating manpower from throughout Serbia as well as helicopters to fight this," Maric told Reuters.
+"The situation ... is extremely serious and both settlements are endangered," said Predrag Maric, head of the Serbian Interior Ministry's Emergencies Department.
+"We are relocating manpower from throughout Serbia as well as helicopters to fight this."

-The state news agency Tanjug reported that three people had been hurt trying to battle the flames, including one firefighter, but it did not specify how seriously.

-The western Balkans is in a heatwave that has seen temperatures top 40 degrees Celsius (104 degrees Fahrenheit), triggering hundreds of wildfires.
+The western Balkans is in the grips of a heatwave that has seen temperatures top 40 degrees Celsius (104 degrees Fahrenheit), triggering hundreds of wildfires.

 Serbia and neighbouring Bosnia appear to be worst hit.